 - ½ Cup of chocolate chips (if desired)

 First, stir all the ingredients together in a bowl.
 Then, press the mixture into a non-stick 9 x 11 inch baking dish, using the back of a spatula to press the mixture into a flat, even layer.
 Refrigerate the mixture for at least an hour, preferably overnight.
-In the morning, cut the mixture into 12 bars and wrap each granola bar individually in plastic wrap for storage.
-The granola bars are easy to pack and share, but after one bite, you’ll realize you want them all for yourself!
+In the morning, cut the mixture into 12 bars before wrapping each granola bar individually in plastic wrap for storage.
+The granola bars are easy to pack and share, but after one bite, you’ll realize you want them all for yourself.

 Hearty Oatmeal Pancakes

-You can’t go wrong with pancakes for breakfast, and these oatmeal pancakes are packed with 11 grams of protein, less than 500 calories, and are easy to make at your campsite.
-The pancakes taste great and don’t require any frozen or complicated ingredients.
-You can fry them up quickly, eat them even faster, and clean up in no time!
+You can’t go wrong with pancakes for breakfast.
+These oatmeal pancakes are packed with 11 grams of protein, less than 500 calories and are easy to make at your campsite.
+They taste great and don’t require any frozen or complicated ingredients.
+You can fry them up quickly, eat them even faster and clean up in no time!

 - ¼ Cup all-purpose flour